Everything we know about World of Warcraft’s patch 8.1: Tides of Vengeance

 On top of that, a new Dubloon vendor is being added in the faction cities near the Expeditions table.
 They will sell themed items in exchange for Seafaring Dubloons such as octopus pets, nautical hats, underwater seahorse mounts, reputation tokens, and more.

-Certain reputations will become account wide.
-Champions of Azeroth, for example, which will make leveling the Azerite necklace easier for alts.
-Other Battle for Azeroth reputations will gain Paragon rewards.
+And if you’re looking for more reasons to grind reputation, Battle for Azeroth reputations will gain Paragon rewards.
 So if you are exalted, additional rep gains will result in a new battle pet or toy depending on the faction.

 Finally, if you are looking for more information about the new underwater raid, the land mass of Nazjatar, and the implementation of flying in Battle for Azeroth, check out our round up of Patch 8.2 features.